 Web 1.0 Versus Web 2.0 Versus Web 3.0

-Web 1.0, the “Read-Only” web, was the first iteration of the internet.
+Web 1.0, the “Read-Only” web, stretched from roughly 1990 to 1995 and was the first iteration of the internet.
 It was primarily static and consisted of basic HTML pages that users could only view and not interact with.
+Web 1.0 democratised information.

-Additionally, in Web 2.0, you log in to an account that is centralized and owned by the platform.
-However, in Web 3.0, you connect your wallet to an account that is decentralized and owned by the user.
+Additionally, in Web 2.0, you log in to an account that is centralised and owned by the platform.
+However, in Web 3.0, you connect your wallet to an account that is decentralised and owned by the user.

 Networks